U.S. authorities looking into Murdoch foreign payments

 If it is found to have violated the FCPA, Murdoch's News Corp, which has its headquarters in New York, could be fined up to $2 million and barred from U.S. government contracts, and individuals who participated in the bribery could face fines of up to $100,000 and a jail sentence of five years.

-Executives could be liable if they authorised bribes or knew about the practice but failed to stop it.
+Executives could be liable if they authorized bribes or knew about the practice but failed to stop it.

 In practice, U.S. authorities have usually settled FCPA cases in return for large cash payments from companies, who can sometimes avoid legal admissions of guilt.